emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Combat Abilities:__
   * __High Grain:__ Add 1 to your firearm damage.
-  * __From the Hip:__ Once per combat round, fire a retaliation shot when you are attacked.
-Roll a contested dexterity saving throw against the enemy.
-On success, it hits, hurting the enemy and stopping their attack.
+  * __From the Hip:__ _(Cost 1)_ Reaction.
+Fire a retaliation shot before you are attacked.
+If your enemy fails a Spell Power save, they attack is stopped.

 __Level 4 Gunslinger__